joepickrell/exac21/README.md

 > python3 run.py

 # Endpoints:
+All costs set to 1000 satoshis per API call

 /gene/{id}: get all of the variants in gene with symbol ID that have been annotated by VEP as having LOW, MODERATE, or HIGH predicted effects on the gene